dsg-uwaterloo/serverless2023/README.md

 ### Paper Submission & Evaluation

-Paper submission is to be done through CMT at the following site: https://cmt3.research.microsoft.com/SDA2023
+Paper submission is to be done through CMT at the following site: <a href="https://cmt3.research.microsoft.com/SDA2023" target="_blank">https://cmt3.research.microsoft.com/SDA2023</a>

 All papers will be peer reviewed by the Program Committee.
 The submitted papers should not have been previously published or concurrently under consideration.
 Work-in-progress papers that are shorter in length are acceptable and encouraged.
 The workshop will be in-person and one author of each paper is required to register.

 Regular papers are 12 pages (excluding references); shorter, work-in-progress papers are limited to 6 pages (excluding references).
 PVLDB formatting guidelines and styles apply.
-Please consult http://vldb.org/pvldb/volumes/17/formatting for templates.
+Please consult <a href="http://vldb.org/pvldb/volumes/17/formatting" target="_blank">http://vldb.org/pvldb/volumes/17/formatting</a> for templates.

 ### Important Dates